aga87/restful-api-clients/README.md

 Runs the ESLint linter on all TypeScript files.
 ESLint helps enforce code quality and style guidelines by highlighting potential issues or violations, based on the specified ESLint configuration.

+### `npm run test`

+Sets the environment to `test` and runs the tests using the Jest test runner.
+It provides verbose output for the test results.

+### `npm run test:watch`

+Sets the environment to `test` and runs the tests in watch mode, where Jest watches for changes in the test files and automatically reruns the tests.
+It provides verbose output for the test results.

 ## Tech Stack

 ### Production Dependencies